MathewKJ2048/Wang-cube-circuit-simulator/design_doc.md

 - cut button - combination of copy and delete

-- paste button - ?
+- paste button - it's its own mode

+- forbidden state - clipboard is null and the paste button is active